Brown-University-Library/easyborrow_controller/README.md

 In 2005 ago the [Library](http://library.brown.edu) made a decision to privilege giving patrons as deep and wide a choice of books as possible -- rather than promoting _our_ holdings specifically.

-We encouraged them to start at [WorldCat](http://www.worldcat.org) to browse and search -- and our job would be to get them the book they chose as simply as possible.
+We encouraged them to start at [WorldCat](http://www.worldcat.org) to browse and search -- and our job would be to get them their chosen books with no more effort on their part.

 We repurposed the WorldCat openUrl link-resolver to take a patron to a landing page under our control.
-Now openUrls reach the landing page from numerous sources.
-If the requested item is a book, it goes into an [easyBorrow](http://library.brown.edu/borrowing/easyBorrow.php) flow.
+(Now openUrls reach the landing page from numerous sources.)
+If the requested item is a book which is not available locally, it goes into an [easyBorrow](http://library.brown.edu/borrowing/easyBorrow.php) flow.
 This code manages that flow.
 The basic overview is that this code:
 - checks to see if a new request exists, and if so
 - attempts to request the book on behalf of the patron from a series of consortial library-borrowing partners (currently inRhode and BorrowDirect)
 - if none of the attempts succeeds, the book request is auto-submitted to our ILLiad interlibrary-loan service
 - then an email is sent to the patron, letting her know the book is on its way, along with contact and transaction numbers

-Each service has its own code-base (links will be added here); this code manages the calls to the other services and the final email to the user.
+Each book-borrowing service has its own code-base (links will be added here); this code manages the calls to the other book-borrowing services and the final email to the user.

 code contact: birkin_diana@brown.edu